 Your prospective client can provide other answers.
 Why this prospect is willing to buy from you?
 What problems or challenges can you assist this prospect with in solving.

-Typically, this is geared more toward one-on-one conversations, like during a phone call or a direct message.
+One on one conversations are the best setting for this.
 The customer will feel relaxed enough to share more information than they normally would on a web form.

 In order to help you work on improving your sales intelligence, here are 12 elements that you should focus: